 Transaction Tracking and Transactional Investment

-Trackeach of your crypto-currency transaction and transactional investment so that you can accurately calculate your loss or gain.
+Track each of your crypto-currency transactions and transactional investment so that you can accurately calculate your loss or gain.
 You can access the details of your transactions and investments from the block-chain ledger, but recording them in a spreadsheet over the cloud gives you a consolidated database.

 The record should include the date of crypto-currency purchase, the market value, date of selling or exchanging the crypto-currency along with price and so on.

 Let’s take an example to find out how you can calculate gain or loss for a transaction.
 Let’s say Steven bought five Bitcoins for $5,000 ($1,000 for each coin) on January 25.
 Now he uses one Bitcoin to purchase goods worth $2000.
 So the gain of the transaction is $2,000 minus $1,000 (the market value of Bitcoin) or $1,000.

 You will have to report this gain for tax purposes.
 IRS allows you to deduct your losses from crypto-currency transactions only if they are made for investment purposes.
 If Steven made a loss of $200 on his purchase, it is a nondeductible personal loss which cannot be claimed.

 How to Calculate Your Tax Implications?